 Decreasing volume along with the decreasing price is a strong bearish signal.

 This is how you can use volume as an indicator to trade a particular option contract.

 You can use the option chain to analyze the volume of contracts traded at a particular strike price in a particular time frame.

-4. Analyze the Implied Volatility
+4. Implied Volatility

 Although implied volatility is the data that says a lot about the premium of the option contract and hence is more useful for option sellers, here option buyers should also consider making a decision of trading an option contract.